Aritgon/Global-superstore-data-warehouse/readme.md

 ## Analysis with SQL

-1. How YoY growth of profit and sales looks like for each market?
+1. **How YoY growth of profit and sales looks like for each market?
 Which year has achieved most profit surpassing total sales that year?
-Which market has gained more profit?
+Which market has gained more profit?**

-> SQl Query:
+> SQL Query:
 ```
 with cte as (select
 	b.market,